OWASP/owasp-mastg/Users.md

 - [Vertical Structure](https://www.verticalstructure.com "Vertical Structure Ltd")
 - [Websec Canada](https://www.websec.ca/mobile-application-security "Websec Canada")
 - [Xebia](https://xebia.com "Xebia")

+> Note: the quality of the application of the MASVS/MSTG by these companies has not been vetted by the MSTG team.
+It is just an indicator of adoption reported publicly.

 ## Standards, frameworks and guidelines recommending the MASVS and MSTG